(Scroll down for related podcast episode)

 Nobody wants to do business with someone they cannot trust.
-It is very hard to form an effective working relationship if there is not at least some mutual concern for each other’s wellbeing.
-It is also very hard to work productively with someone who is narcissistic, who has little or no sense of humility.
+It is very hard to form an effective working relationship if there is not at least some mutual concern for each other’s well-being.
+It is also very hard to work productively with someone who is narcissistic and has little or no sense of humility.

 And an organization that treats its employees unfairly will have a hard time generating trust and voluntary cooperation.

-That is not to say that there no exceptions.
+There might seem to be exceptions.
 I think we can all point to someone who seems to be low on the integrity scale, or perhaps routinely mistreats coworkers and employees, but nevertheless seems to be getting ahead.
-But I believe these are the exceptions.
+But I believe these are truly exceptions.
 Mistreating others usually makes it harder, not easier, to meet one’s business objectives.

 We should also acknowledge that we have all stumbled and fallen short of the bevavior required by our values.
 But these occasions almost always work against our long term success, not for it.